44-566-Machine-Learning-S24/ml-s24-project-Goutamkurri/README.md

 We experimented with three classification models: DecisionTreeClassifier, SVC, and RandomForestClassifier.
 RandomForestClassifier emerged as the best-performing model with an accuracy of 0.63.

 **Model Tuning and Evaluation**
-Details on model tuning and evaluation, including metrics from cross-validation, are documented in the following notebook: [Model Analysis Notebook](classification.ipynb).
+Details on model tuning and evaluation, including metrics from cross-validation, are documented in the following notebook: [Classification Notebook](classification.ipynb).

 **Challenges and Limitations**
 One challenge faced was the poor performance of linear regression, which led us to explore more complex models.
 A limitation of our study is the focus on a single major landmark (Central Park) for distance calculations.